-- (xiv) See note 21. - (xv) Current and non-current borrowings comprise bank and other debts and interest bearing loan from non-controlling shareholder. - (xvi) For the purpose of segmental information analysis, expenditures incurred for leases are not regarded as capital expenditures.
+- (xiii) Current and non-current borrowings comprise bank and other debts and interest bearing loan from a non-controlling shareholder. - (xiv) For the purpose of segmental information analysis, expenditures incurred for leases are not regarded as capital expenditures.

 (c) Reconciliation from Pre-IFRS 16 basis metrics to Post-IFRS 16 basis metrics